Drones and gimbals - encoders elevating aerial precision

 Drones

-A drone designed for surveying sites.
+A drone designed for surveying sites

-A delivery drone is an unmanned aerial vehicle (UAV) used to transport packages that include medical supplies, food, or other goods.
+A delivery drone is an unmanned aerial vehicle (UAV) used to transport packages

 Gimbals